MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     - Guidance on how to handle errors consistently across methods.
     - Explanations of how the refactored structure improves maintainability.

-1. Ask for additional guidance on error handling patterns.
+1. Ask for more guidance on error handling patterns.

     Understanding the error handling process is crucial for maintaining existing behavior when you refactor the ProcessOrder method.
 You can have GitHub Copilot analyze the current error handling strategy and suggest a way to maintain or improve the existing behavior.